MichelleW1234/Arcade/README.md

+# Instructions:

 ## terminal commands to run locally:
 1. `npm run build` to create the build.
 2. `npm run preview` to preview the game.

+## Copy and paste the link provided into your browser.
+### Compatible browsers:
+* Google Chrome (best for React development)
+* Mozilla Firefox
+* Microsoft Edge
+* Apple Safari (some CSS features may need vendor prefixes)